richardtynan/thornsec/README.md

 @ThornSec - https://twitter.com/ThornSec

-# Problem:
+# Problem

 "I hunt sysadmins" - https://theintercept.com/2014/03/20/inside-nsa-secret-efforts-hunt-hack-system-administrators/

-# Solution:
+# Solution

 "Sysadmins of the world unite!" - https://www.youtube.com/watch?v=hzhtGvSflEk

-2. Organisations switching to in-house systems requires configuration and maintenance to be secure;
-3. Funding bodies giving money to organisation but no tech resources for their internal systems;
-4. Senior management not knowing about the state of their tech resources;
-5. Information on how to prioritise resources;
+# Primary Platform Goals:

-6. Lack of visibility into systems and networks;
+1. visibility into systems and networks;
-7. Lack of effective preventative measures;
+2. effective preventative measures;
-8. Lack of compartmentalisation;
+3. compartmentalisation;
-9. Lack of secure and off site backups;
-10. Lack of resiliency.
+4. transparency;
+5. learning.

+# Secondary Platform Goals:

+Organisations are switching to in-house systems but this requires proper configuration and maintenance to be secure.
+Funding bodies are giving money to organisations but no tech resources for their internal systems.
+Senior management often do not know about the state of security of their tech resources - as long as systems are functional, they are not aware of a problem.
+Even if they are aware of issues, there is not enough information to determine how best to prioritise resources.

+1. Platform to make systems slightly more secure than default;
+2. Platform to provide audit of all systems based on the internal configuration, internal live system operation and externally visible operation of the system;
+3. Platform to automatically remedy any failed tests, if possible.

+Discussions about sec

+Community

 # Goals
-1. Platform to make systems slightly more secure than default.

 2. Platform to translate articulation and discussion of complex security debates into concrete
       1) audit test for the problem, and possibly;
       2) way to automatically remedy it.